what is somatics?

 The field of Somatic Movement Education and Therapy represents a variety of approaches to the process of awakening awareness of the human body, or soma, in movement.
 Registered practitioners guide individuals and groups into inner experiences of their bodies, deepening clients’ understanding of themselves in motion, as motion.
 This transformational learning process can include sound, breath, touch and imagery in addition to movement.

 Benefits of somatic movement education and therapy include:

 to host a class or workshop

 or book a private session, online or in-person

 what we are, not something we do.

 Continuum Movement founder Emilie Conrad.
 Photo by Lauren Devon

-Soma is a gentle, restorative, somatic movement practice that explores the fluid systems of the body, and focuses on developing internal sensation and awareness.
+Soma Classes are based in the work of Continuu, a gentle, restorative, somatic movement practice that explores the fluid systems of the body, and focuses on developing internal sensation and awareness.
 We use breath, sounding and subtle movement to soften our restrictive movement patterns and cultural conditioning so that we can regain access to and revel in our bodies' innate wisdom, responsiveness, and healing potential.
 Rather than viewing the body as an object, we explore the body as a living process.